MJavedAli/vscode-encodeDecode/README.md

 # Encode Decode

 ## Features

 Allows to transform selected text:
+ - Encode plain text to Base64
-- from Base64 to plain text
+ - Decode Base64 to plain text
-- to Base64 from plain text
+ - Encrypt plain text using AES CBC mode
-- to AES Encryption CBC mode
+ - Decrypt AES CBC text to plain text

-It also allows to open selected text to new tabs transforming text back from Base64 and AES encrypt if needed during the process.
+It also allows to open selected text to new tabs transforming text back from Base64 and AES Format if needed during the process.

 ## Requirements